cferdinandi/vanilla-js-toolkit/content/reference/ajax/xhr.md

 noTitle: false
 fullWidth: false
 description: "Make an asynchronous HTTP request."
-polyfills: "Works back to IE7.<br><br>XHR is verbose and a bit clunky to work with.
-I maintain [Atomic, a promise-based Ajax/XHR helper library](https://github.com/cferdinandi/atomic)."
+polyfills: "Works back to IE7.
+XHR is verbose and a bit clunky to work with.
+You might want to [use fetch() instead](/reference/ajax/fetch/)."
-weight: 160
+weight: 170
 ---

 XHR requests are a three step process: